 In Washington, D.C., intern responsibilities will include greeting constituents, answering constituent phone calls, supporting staff with administrative tasks, conducting legislative research, assisting with constituent correspondence, and other miscellaneous tasks as assigned.
 Interns in Washington, D.C. will also have the opportunity to lead tours of the U.S. Capitol, as well as attend hearings and briefings for the legislative staff.

 In the District office, interns may be asked to do a variety of things, including day-to-day office work such as answering phones, writing letters, and assisting with media clips.
 District office interns may also be assigned to assist with various constituent case work or other District-based projects of importance.

 Ideal candidates will possess exceptional written and oral communication skills, a high degree of professionalism, and a strong interest in public service.
 In addition, the ability to multi-task and work with a team are a plus, as is a good sense of humor.
 Washington State ties are a plus, but not required.
 Starting and ending dates are flexible, although prospective interns should be able to commit at least 16 hours per week.

-To apply for an internship in one of our offices, please complete and submit the Internship form.
+Please note that the window to apply for a summer internship has now closed.
+To apply for future internships in one of our offices, please complete and submit the Internship form.